Crea tu primer proyecto fotográfico

 6. Execute and act.

 An idea only exists when it’s performed.
 An idea that can’t find a place to run flies to another head.
-Take all the pgotos you need, don’t spare.
+Take all the photos you need, don’t spare.
 Use the time you need for the full development of your work.
 There are one-day projects and others that last a lifetime.
 You choose.

 Select the best pictures.

 You will find photos that shine, that move you, that convey what you want.
 Select them.
-Others you will want to include them for your memories and emotional bond at the time of making them, but assess if they really fit in your project or not.
+Others you will want to include for your memories and emotional bond at the time of making them, but assess if they tryly fit in your project or not.
 You are the one who must put the limits on content, number of photos or form of these.

-susan-meiselas-princess.Prince Street Girls.
+.Prince Street Girls.
 Susan Meiselas

 7. Value other opinions.